I-mikan-I/ssa-compiler/README.md

 # Rust 🦀 SSA Compiler WIP

-A compiler that uses SSA (single static assignment) form as its definitive IR written in pure Rust!
+A compiler that uses SSA (single static assignment form) as its definitive IR written entirely in Rust!

 The compiler will host an optimization pipeline and native machine code generation.